Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Start with the M.A.R.T.E.C.H. competency framework

-Focus on the right competencies, and you can contribute to higher satisfaction, retention, and productivity metrics for your team.
-Which, in turn, leads to significant positive influence on your customer experience and financial outcomes.
+Focus on the right competencies, and you can contribute to higher satisfaction, retention, and productivity metrics for your team, which, in turn, leads to significant positive influence on your customer experience and financial outcomes.

 Let’s explore the competencies in our M.A.R.T.E.C.H. framework.